 2) It will keep you accountable.

 Writers know when other writers are working and when they’re just blowing steam.
 If you have writer friends who ask you about your work, it will help keep you honest.
-After all, there’s only so many times you can say to another writer “well, uh, I’m still stuck on chapter 3…” before you start losing your street cred and start looking like an @$$.
-Online networks such as ROW80 or #amwriting on Twitter can help spur motivation and provide accountability.
+After all, there’s only so many times you can say to another writer “well, uh, I’m still stuck on chapter 3…” before it lights a fire under your butt to get something done.

 3) It will give you perspective.